Full Classification of Static Spherical Vacuum Solutions to Bumblebee Gravity with General VEVs: Results

-\item[Case V of $ b^2=-1/\xi$] Similar to {\bfseries Case IV}, when $B_\mu$ admits a space-like VEV, the series solution suggests a three-parameter family of Schwarzschild-like solutions, determined by the value of $b_t(R_s)$, $b_t'(R_s)$, and $R_s$.
+Similar to {\bfseries Case IV}, when $B_\mu$ admits a space-like VEV, the series solution suggests a three-parameter family of Schwarzschild-like solutions, determined by the value of $b_t(R_s)$, $b_t'(R_s)$, and $R_s$.
 However, different from the time-like case, the limit $b_t'(R_s) \to 0$ does not yield a physically meaningful solution.